-With his double against the Montreal Impact, the Englishman became the first player in club history to score 20 goals.
+With two goals against the Montreal Impact, New York Red Bulls striker Bradley Wright-Phillips set a franchise record, becoming the first player in club history to score 20 goals in a single season.

 The Englisman broke the seven-year-old mark set by Juan Pablo Angel in his 2007 debut season.
 The Colombian scored 19 goals in 24 games that year.